wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 ![Example.com](/content/blog/build-a-python-html-parser-for-web-scraping-with-beautiful-soup/example.com.png)

-The website has “Example Domain” at the top as a header (which means it is in a  large font and in bold).
+The website has “Example Domain” at the top as a header (which means it is in a  large font and bold).
 Underneath “Example Domain” is a paragraph of text followed by a link.

 Here is the HTML for this website.